mendersoftware/mender-docs/03.Devices/01.System-requirements/02.Debian-family/01.Bootloader-support/docs.md

     category: docs
 ---

-Currently [Mender conversion scripts](https://github.com/mendersoftware/mender-conversion-tools) use patched U-Boot for Raspbian and GRUB for Debian on Beaglebone.
-Mender scripts do not provide an opportunity to choose bootloader.
+Currently the [Mender conversion scripts](https://github.com/mendersoftware/mender-conversion-tools) use a modified U-Boot for Raspbian and GRUB for Debian on Beaglebone.
+Choosing a different bootloader is not supported.

-Mender scripts require that bootloader installation is done after repartitioning of original system image.
-To install correct bootloader, execute the following script:
+These scripts require bootloader installation after repartitioning of original system image.
+To install the correct bootloader, execute the following:

 ```bash
 git clone https://github.com/mendersoftware/mender-conversion-tools.git